-It may sound ridiculous, but ask around and you’ll hear many couples complain that, with so many to-dos on their wedding day, it was impossible to get a moment to themselves—yes, even to eat.
-Proper nutrition and hydration on your wedding day is a must if you want to feel your best and have the energy to sustain yourself from getting ready pre-ceremony to late-night dancing.
-If you’re worried about fitting in moments to eat and enjoy the food at your wedding, here’s how to carve out time and eat on your wedding day.
-Plus, what foods to eat to keep you running all day and night.
+It may sound ridiculous, but ask around and you’ll hear many couples complain that, no matter how invested they were in wedding planning, with so many to-dos on their big day, it was impossible to get a moment to themselves—and that includes even finding a moment to eat.
+Proper nutrition and hydration on your wedding day is a must if you want to feel your best and have the energy to sustain yourself from getting ready pre-ceremony to late-night dancing (and to make it to those late-night snacks from your wedding caterer!).
+If you’re worried about fitting in moments to eat and enjoy the food at your wedding, here’s how to carve out time and eat on your wedding day—as well as what foods to eat to keep you running all day and night.

-Obviously you know you need to eat, especially on a marathon day like your wedding.
-However, also about eating right.
+Obviously, you know you need to eat—especially on a marathon day like your wedding.
+It’s an important part of pre-wedding prep.
+However, not all foods are creating equal; it’s also about eating right.
 “Not eating enough can lead to blood sugar imbalances, which can result in feeling irritable, tired, and in some people can even cause fainting,” says Diana Gariglio-Clelland, Registered Dietitian at Balance One Supplements.
 “Eating balanced meals and snacks can help promote steady blood sugar and energy levels and also help mental clarity and focus.”

 So basically, if you want to feel your happiest, healthiest, and most present self on your wedding day, you need to give your body the proper fuel.
 Here’s how.